 the arms of God to welcome me.
 Amen

 Our Parish provides a number of different opportunities and resources to help you in your Prayer life.
 All the groups below are open to everyone, and you will be made most welcome.

 Praying for our Parishes, TVS and TVN

 For more information please contact Max Jourdier on 01886 812 259.

 Quiet reflective services

-Celtic Evensong on the 3rd Sunday of the month at 6 pm at Stockton and Evening Prayer on the 2nd Sunday of the month at 5 pm at Lindridge are both quiet reflective services.
+Celtic Communion on the 2nd Sunday of the month at 5 pm at Stockton and Evening Prayer on the 4th Sunday of the month at 5 pm at Lindridge are both quiet reflective services.
 They are listed in the Service Schedule.

 Quiet Prayer Days at Glasshampton

-Contact one of the Parish Wardens for further details.
+Contact one of the Church Wardens for further details.

 The Diocesan Prayer Diary